 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines a specific niche (biomedical academic outline generation), lists concrete output types, and provides explicit trigger conditions with natural user-facing keywords.
+This is a strong description that clearly defines a specific niche (biomedical academic outline generation), lists concrete output types, and provides explicit trigger conditions including the types of inputs a user would provide.
 It uses proper third-person voice and is concise without being vague.
-The 'Use when' clause effectively specifies the input conditions that should activate this skill.

 | Dimension | Reasoning | Score |